revolunet/sublimetext-markdown-preview/README.md

 Sublime Text 2/3 Markdown Preview
 =================================

-Preview your markdown files quickly in you web browser from sublime text 2/3.
+Preview and build your markdown files quickly in your web browser from sublime text 2/3.

 You can use builtin [python-markdown][10] parser or use the [github markdown API][5] for the conversion.